ylluminarious/cixl/README.md

 This project aims to produce a minimalistic extension language, or DSL substrate; in C. In a way, it's Lua taken one step further down the path of simplicity.
 The implementation is a hybrid interpreter/vm design, designed to be as fast as possible without compromising on transparency and flexibility.

 ### Getting Started
-To get started, you'll need a decent C compiler and CMake installed.
+To get started, you'll need a decent C compiler with GNU-extensions and CMake installed.
 A primitive REPL is included, the executable weighs in at 200k.
 It's highly recommended to run the REPL through ```rlwrap``` for a less nerve-wrecking editing experience.

 ```
 git clone https://github.com/basic-gongfu/cixl.git